eDyrr/TaskTrackerCLI/README.md

 2. **defining the command**:
     to define the command that I need to type into my CLI inorder for the app to get called we need a `Go` package named `flag`, which provides a simple way to define command line flags and arguments. in our case

+**the algorithm**:
+1. writing the input
+2. reading the input
+3. analysing the input
+4. calling the adequate function